MicrosoftDocs/win32/desktop-src/HyperV_v2/bios-classes.md

 ---
-Description: 'The virtual BIOS is a software image that is loaded into RAM to configure some of the basic aspects of and boot a computer system.
-There is one BIOS element per computer system and that element cannot be replaced or removed.' ms.assetid: 'EC691401-947F-4B56-A8A7-F0ECBF01677B'
+Description: The virtual BIOS is a software image that is loaded into RAM to configure some of the basic aspects of and boot a computer system.
+There is one BIOS element per computer system and that element cannot be replaced or removed. ms.assetid: EC691401-947F-4B56-A8A7-F0ECBF01677B
 title: BIOS classes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BIOS classes